OpenNBS/NoteBlockWorld/web/public/docs/guidelines.md

 Welcome to **Note Block World**!
 We strive to be the best online community for everyone to create, share, and listen to note block music from around the world, no matter your level of experience!

-In this page, you’ll find a few guidelines that we've put in place to help keep Note Block World a healthy, safe, and positive space for all of our members.
+In this page, you’ll find a few guidelines that we’ve put in place to help keep Note Block World a healthy, safe, and positive space for all of our members.
 We kindly ask that you read these Guidelines carefully and follow them closely when contributing to the community!

 As Note Block World evolves, we’ll update these guidelines to make sure they cover all the different aspects of the community.
 Check back from time to time to stay up to date!

 ## Scope

-Any time we refer to "content" below, we’re talking about any form of public, personally identifiable contribution you make while browsing the website.
+Any time we refer to “content” below, we’re talking about any form of public, personally identifiable contribution you make while browsing the website.
 This includes:

 - uploaded songs and their internal content (including the file name and typable fields inside the song file itself, such as the description, instrument and layer names);
-- any metadata you attach to uploaded songs, e.g. the song's title, description and tags;
+- any metadata you attach to uploaded songs, e.g. the song’s title, description and tags;
 - public profile information, such as your profile picture, profile description and username;
 - any other form of public contribution, such as comments, playlist names, and descriptions.

 These Guidelines extend beyond the space of this website.
-If you contact someone you've found in Note Block World on another platform, your communication and interactions through that platform should also respect these rules.
+If you contact someone you’ve found in Note Block World on another platform, your communication and interactions through that platform should also respect these rules.

 ## Guidelines